isamu-isozaki/teamai_test/ea/index.html.md

 ## Scheduling for Michael McBride, CRO

-* Prefers “appropriate length” conversations, so short meetings are okay on the calendar.
+* Prefers “appropriate length� conversations, so short meetings are okay on the calendar.
 If a topic only needs 10 mins, book 10 mins instead of 30, etc.
-* He also almost always runs late ;-)
+* He also almost always runs late ;-/index.html.md)
 * Include Meeting Agendas in invites / make sure the team knows to include this with requests for time.
 * Flexible with late evening calls for Asia or Australia - check with him first.
 * Add pre-emptive blocks in calendar that can be used for meetings or calls.
-* Add an hour a day for work time - title “workflow”.
+* Add an hour a day for work time - title “workflow�.
 This is time for email follow-up and general work time.
 If the time has to move to accommodate another meeting ensure another time is found and that it can still happen.

 ## Scheduling for Eric Johnson, VPE

-* 1:1 Meeting title format: “Person:Eric 1:1”
+* 1:1 Meeting title format: “Person:Eric 1:1�
-* Tick the box “Attendees can modify”
+* Tick the box “Attendees can modify�
-* Please create an additional reminder (besides the default 10min pop-up) that is 1 day.
-Email (reminds me to go into the doc and populate notes)
+* Please create an additional reminder (besides the default 10min pop-up/index.html.md) that is 1 day.
+Email (reminds me to go into the doc and populate notes/index.html.md)
 * Use Personal Zoom for meetings with the exception of back to back meetings.
 Please ensure there is another Zoom link.
 Note: Eric will attach private 1:1 docs to the meeting series once they are created.
 * Eric will block off personal appointments and family related blocks.